 8.4.1 Operating Characteristics Required to Provide Ancillary Services.

 Each Generating Unit, System Unit, Participating Load or System Resource for which a Scheduling Coordinator wishes to submit a Bid to provide Ancillary Services must comply with the requirements for the specific Ancillary Service as set forth in Appendix K and the Business Practice Manual.
+Scheduling Coordinators for Multi-Stage Generating Resources must comply with the certification requirements in Section 8, Appendix K of the CAISO Tariff, and the Business Practice Manuals at the configuration levels and Scheduling Coordinators can only submit Ancillary Services Bids or Submissions to Self-Provide Ancillary Services into the CAISO Markets for the Multi-Stage Generating Resource configurations for which they are certified.
+In addition, to the extent the CAISO requires specific operating characteristics for Ancillary Services certification, the responsible Scheduling Coordinator must submit to the CAISO such specific operating characteristics at the configuration level.
 The requirements in Appendix K and the Business Practice Manuals include Ancillary Service control, capability and availability standards.
 The requirements also involve the following operating characteristics:

 (a) Ramp Rate increase and decrease (MW/minute);